 You could also open a credit card that you don’t carry with you.
 Instead, you can stick it somewhere safe in your house and just set it up for automatic bill payments for things that you already pay, like your phone or your utilities, and pay your full statement balance every month instead of your regular bill.

-Secured credit cards require a deposit to get started, which is designed to help mitigate the risk of taking you on as a borrower for the bank.
-Your deposit usually sets your credit limit and they start as low as $200 to open your account.
+Secured credit cards require a deposit to get started, which is designed to help the card company or bank mitigate the risk of taking you on as a borrower.
+Your deposit usually sets your credit limit, and that can be as low as $200 to open an account.
 Using a credit card like this regularly, even for small things or expenses you already incur and pay out of pocket, can do wonders for your credit score.